thephpleague/omnipay-sagepay/README.md

 Note that if the transaction is not authorised, then the token will remain.
 You should then delete the token explicitly to make sure it does not remain in the gateway.

-To use the token as a permanent cardReference, add it to the transaction request as a token:
+To use the token as a permanent cardReference, add it to the transaction request like this:

 `request->setCardReference($saved_token);`

-This token will remain active on the gateway whether this transaction is authorised or not.
+This CardReference will remain active on the gateway whether this transaction is authorised or not, so can be used multiple times.

 # Basket format